donnemartin/dev-setup/README.md

   <br/>
 </p>

-First thing you need to do on any OS is to update the system.
+First thing you should do on any OS is to update the system.
 Run the `osxprep.sh` script after you've [cloned the repo](#clone-the-repo):

     $ ./osxprep.sh